 There is no “cure” for the flu.
 Over-the-counter medications can help symptoms.

 Consider visiting your primary care doctor or an immediate care center if you are sick and need medical attention.
-The Emergency Center is not the appropriate place to be seen for flu symptoms unless you fall under the following categories:
+Emergency departments are not the appropriate place to be seen for flu symptoms, unless you fall under the following categories:

 - Stay home to avoid spreading the virus.